AljoschaMeyer/minmux/README.md

   // to ignore it - in particular it may have concurrently performed writes
   // using that credit.

-  // The last two packets allow to inform the other endpoint of minimum
-  // resource requirements, allowing it to prepare for the coming load.
+  // Whereas `StopRead` and `StopWrite` packets specify an upper bound on the
+  // number of future reads or writes, the final two packets indicate lower
+  // bounds.
   //
-  // Neither packet has any direct impact on the protocol, they are merely
-  // informative.
-An endpoint is not required to actually consume the requested
-  // resources, and it can update requests at any point to any value.
+  // If the promises are not kept, the other endpoint may consider this an
+  // error, but it does not have to (implementations of us not forced to track
+  // this information if they would not use it for optimizations anyways).

-  // Inform the other endpoint that it will need to issue at least some more
+  // Promise to perform at least some more writes, provided the required credit
-  // credit so that this endpoint can meaningfully complete its work.
+  // will be eventually granted.
-  RequestCredit {
+  PromiseWrite {
-    id: u64, // The stream on which more credit is required.
+    id: u64, // The stream on which more items are being promised.
-    base: u64, // The available credit as of sending this packet.
-    amount: NonZeroU64, // How much more credit is required.
+    amount: NonZeroU64, // How many items are being promised.
   },

-  // Inform the other endpoint that it will need to write at least some more
+  // Promise to perform at least some more reads, although the credit might not
-  // items so that this endpoint can meaningfully complete its work.
+  // be given immediately.
-  RequestItems {
+  PromiseRead {
-    id: u64, // The stream on which more items are required.
+    id: u64, // The stream on which more Credit is being promised.
-    base: u64, // The amount of unconsumed credit the other endpoint has as of
-               // sending this packet.
-    amount: NonZeroU64, // How many more items are required.
+    amount: NonZeroU64, // How much more credit is being promised.
   }
 }
 ```